AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 >[!NOTE]
 >
 >The steps below cover how to define a relationship field using the right-rail controls in the canvas.
-If you have access to Real-Time CDP B2B Edition, you can also define a one-to-one relationship using
+If you have access to Real-Time CDP B2B Edition, you can also define a one-to-one relationship using the [same dialog](./relationship-b2b.md#relationship-field) as when creating many-to-one relationships.

 Select the `favoriteHotel` field in the canvas, then scroll down under **[!UICONTROL Field properties]** until the **[!UICONTROL Relationship]** checkbox appears.
 Select the checkbox to reveal the required parameters for configuring a relationship field.